maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 TODO: further documentation of the API for more complex tasks and custom named inputs

 TODO: document the use of `<div style="display:none"> ... </div>` as an alternative to the hide inputs.

+TODO: does GeoGebra have a boolean type?
+If so, can we have an example linking a GeoGebra boolean to STACK?
+If people start writing assessment code within a GeoGebra applet itself then it would be helpful to just return true/false to STACK inputs!